-The money or credit market Schumpeter calls the 'main quarter of the capitalist economy' (1912: 276).
-Interest is a deduction from profits and is paid for the provision of liquidity.
-Capital, profits and interest exist only in a dynamic economy, not in the circular flow - a view with which he challenges basically all existing theories, classical, Marxist, marginalist (neoclassical) or Austrian.
+The money or credit market Schumpeter calls the 'head quarter of the capitalist economy' (1912: 276).
+Interest is a deduction from profits and is paid for the provision of liquidity.5 Capital, profits and interest exist only in a dynamic economy, not in the circular flow-a view with which he challenges basically all existing theories, classical, Marxist, marginalist (neoclassical) or Austrian.

 Profits (and interest) are transitory: 'They are both the child and the victim of development.'
 (1912: 322) The typical diffusion process of new economic knowledge illustrates this.
 Schumpeter's argument revolves around the concepts of invention, innovation and imitation.
 The entrepreneur is typically not also the inventor, but someone who has the talent to select from the stream of inventions those that can be marketed profitably.
-Inventors commonly are
+Inventors commonly are not possessed of this capacity.
+They focus too much on technical aspects to the detriment of economic ones.
+An invention is without (almost) any economic relevance, as long as it does not pass the test of the market, that is become an innovation.
+It is only then that the 'first act of the drama' unfolds-its introduction into the economic system.
+The successful entrepreneur is an agent of change, who breaks the 'static spell', opens up new economic spaces and paves the way to followers.
+He may at first reap high 'monopoly profits'.

-The idea that interest is a deduction from profits was, of course, famously advocated in Adam Smith's The Wealth of Nations, an oeuvre Schumpeter held in low esteem.
+5The idea that interest is a deduction from profits was, of course, famously advocated in Adam Smith's The Wealth of Nations, an oeuvre Schumpeter held in low esteem.
 Close scrutiny shows, however, that the analyses of the two economists share some common elements and that Schumpeter's criticism of Smith is not always well founded.
-See on this Kurz (2008) and Kurz and Sturn (2012a: part II, chapter 7).
+See on this Kurz (2008) and Kurz and Sturn (2012: part II, chapter 7).